JamieMudle/Story_time/README.md

-# spygame
+# madlibs_games
-MadLibs style game with interactive menu function
+MadLibs style games with interactive menu function to be run by madlibs_at_random

-run python spygames.py to start enter name select option yes to continue
+run python madlibs_at_random.py to start

+whatever your selection is you'll need to enter name select option yes to continue